gigitresca/amod_complete_repo/README.md

 ```

 ----------
-In case of any questions, bugs, suggestions or improvements, please feel free to contact us at csasc@dtu.dk or <ltresca@stanford.edu>.
+In case of any questions, bugs, suggestions or improvements, please feel free to contact us at <gammelli@stanford.edu>, csasc@dtu.dk or <ltresca@stanford.edu>.